 The fact of the matter is that Hollis was never Arsenal’s manager, nor was he secretary.
 The only role he held was that of first-team trainer.

-He was born Samuel Woodroffe Moore in Nottingham in 1866.
+He was born Samuel Woodroffe Moore in Nottingham on 27 February 1866.
 His mother, Levinia Moore, was unmarried.
 Levinia Moore married Edward Hollis on 1 November 1868.
 Aged 59, Hollis was 26 years older than his new wife.
 On the 1871 census, Sam still had the surname Moore and was shown as Edward Hollis’ son-in-law!